The best places to live in Delhi

 South Extension (South Ex)

 South Ex, as it's commonly known, is a popular and posh neighbourhood.
-Here expats have lots of modern accommodation options to choose from, including small apartments and larger, more spacious condos.
+Here, expats have lots of modern accommodation options to choose from, including small apartments and larger condos.
 South Ex's residents have access to some great shopping facilities as well as restaurants and bars.
 Families with children will be happy to discover the range of international and private schools and daycare centres nearby too.
-There is plenty to keep people entertained here and it's a good choice for young, professional expats as well as wealthy business families.
+There is plenty to keep people entertained here and it's a good choice for young professionals as well as wealthy business families.

 Right in the heart of New Delhi, Chanakyapuri is home to some of the top politicians and civil servants in India as well as foreign diplomats.
 Nearby Lutyens' Delhi houses some of the city’s most expensive and important bungalows.
 As a diplomatic enclave, the area hosts numerous international schools including the British School and the American Embassy School.
 This proximity to schools and workplaces makes this neighbourhood perfect for wealthy expat families with children.